 1. A Cover for Paint Brushes and Rollers

-Paint trays are usually $5-$10 depending on what kind you buy.
-Then, the liners are usually around $1-$2 each.
-This might not seem like that much, but when you paint a lot with many different colors, that cost can add up.
+Paint trays are usually $5 – $10, and the liners are usually around $1 – $2 each.
+This might not seem like much, but when you paint with many different colors, that cost adds up.

 3. Keep Your Jewelry Tangle-Free